is an abnormal heartbeat. Most arrythmias are caused by an electrical

 How Is an Arrhythmia Diagnosed?

 Doctors use several tools to diagnose arrhythmias.
 It's very important to

-and give this information to the doctor.
-The doctor will use the medical history,
+give this information to the doctor.
+The doctor will use the medical history, along

 If an arrhythmia is suspected, the doctor will order an electrocardiogram